yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/HSR_Offload.rst

   ethtool -K <interface> hsr-dup-offload on

 .. note::

-   The ICSSG HSR firmware is designed to always carry out port-to-port forwarding.
+   The ICSS HSR firmware always run with port-to-port forwarding.
    So whenever any of the HSR features are to be offloaded, the port-to-port forwarding must also be offloaded.
-It is not possible to offload only Tx packet duplication functionality.
+It is not possible to offload only transmission (Tx) packet duplication functionality.

 The below script sets up an HSR interface with the port-to-port forwarding and Tx packet duplication offloaded